phith0n/zkar/README.md

    --help, -h  show help (default: false)
 ```

-For example, you are able to dump the payload CommonsBeanutils3 from Ysoserial like:
+For example, you are able to dump the payload CommonsBeanutils3 from ysoserial like:

 ```shell
 $ go run main.go dump -f "$(pwd)/testcases/ysoserial/CommonsBeanutils3.ser"
 ```